ellereeeee/blog-posts/2018-01-08 The Beginner's Guide to ReactJS part 6.md

 While this works, this could be a performance bottleneck in some situations.

-To deal with the bottleneck we can reference the prototypal method `handleClick()` by adding `this.handleClick` in the constructor and assiging it a pre-bound `handleClick` method.
+To deal with the bottleneck we can reference the prototypal method `handleClick()` by adding `this.handleClick` in the constructor and assigning it a pre-bound `handleClick` method.

-The contructor would look like this:
+The constructor would look like this:

 ```
   constructor(...args) {